code4sac/trash-ai/docs/localdev.md

 ## _*IMPORTANT*_

-It's suggested you work in branch `local` when developing Pushing / merging PR's to any branches with a prefix of `aws/` will trigger deployment actions
+It's suggested you work in branch `local` by creating your own local branch when developing Pushing / merging PR's to any branches with a prefix of `aws/` will trigger deployment actions For full functionality you will want to get a Google Maps API key and name it VITE_GOOGLE_MAPS_API_KEY, but it is not required

 ---